-It’s definitely not as glamorous as many people think, as much of the work, checking out hotels, bus time tables et al, is fairly routine.
+It’s definitely not as glamorous as many people think; much of the work (checking out hotels, bus timetables) is fairly routine.

 It’s also physically very demanding, with research days often starting soon after sunrise and running through to the late evening – there’s a lot of foot-slogging to be done.

-It’s very hard to quantify how long I’m away from my Antalya (on Turkey’s Mediterranean coast) home each year, but I guess it must be about three months – though that includes time doing my ‘other job’, leading tours around Turkey’s rich archaeological and historical sites.
+It’s very hard to quantify how long I’m away from my Antalya (on Turkey’s Mediterranean coast) home each year, but I guess it must be about three months.
+However, that includes time doing my other job, leading tours around Turkey’s rich archaeological and historical sites.

 To update a chapter of RG Turkey I usually reckon on three weeks in the field.
-It also depends on how much writing up I do whilst on the road.
+It also depends on how much writing up I do while on the road.

-I enjoy the sheer exhilaration and adventure of being on the road and the chance to go back, time and time again, to fabulous places such as Istanbul, Troy, Mount Ararat, Lake Van and Ephesus.
+I enjoy the sheer exhilaration and adventure of being on the road and the chance to go back to fabulous places such as Istanbul, Troy, Mount Ararat, Lake Van and Ephesus.

-I love what I do, I try to craft the best words that I can and yes, I still get a thrill from seeing my name (and photographs) in print.
+I love what I do, I try to craft the best words that I can and, yes, I still get a thrill from seeing my name (and my photographs) in print.

-Having had a ‘safe’ job ie teaching.
-Just occasionally, I shiver at the precariousness of the job – everything is contracts and you never know when the work might dry-up.
+Having had a ‘safe’ job i.e. teaching.
+Just occasionally, I shiver at the precariousness of the job – everything is a contract and you never know when the work might dry up.

-It’s also sometime hard to keep up friendships with people in ‘normal’ jobs, as just as you get to know someone or form a routine, you’re back on the road.
+It’s also sometimes hard to keep up friendships with people in ‘normal’ jobs, as just as you get to know someone or form a routine, you’re back on the road.

 A passion for the country or place you’re writing about is pre-requisite, for me at least.

-I know Turkey very well after more than twenty years either travelling or living here, and it never fails to fascinate me.
+I know Turkey very well after more than 20 years either traveling or living here, and it never fails to fascinate me.